K1 - Mrs. Ramirez

 3 - Ms. Mason

-This is my second year working at PSIS, although this is my fourth position here.
-I was originally hired at the dormitories as a Home Living Assistant, but within a few months I was transferred over to the school side to be a Para Educator and serve one-on-one with a student.
-During that time I continued to work at the dorm under a Century 21 after school program where I taught crafts and other hands on activities.
-When this school year started I continued as a Para, although not one-on-one, and continued with the Century 21 after school program.
-Within a few months there was a need for a teacher for a new class- a 1st/2nd grade split that focuses on social/emotional learning- and I stepped in to fill that position.
-So now I am a teacher, but I still work with the after school program as well.
+I am the 3rd grade teacher at Paschal Sherman.
+I was originally hired at the Residential Home as a Home Living Assistant, but within a few months I was transferred over to the school side to be a Para Educator and serve one-on-one with a student.
+During that time I continued to work at the dorm under the Century 21 after school program where I taught crafts and other hands on activities.
+The next school year, there was a need for a teacher for a new class- a 1st/2nd grade split that focuses on social/emotional learning- and I stepped in to fill that position.

 I graduated from the University of Washington the same week I came to work at PSIS in 2017.
 I started working here before I had moved from Tacoma.
-I moved to Omak with my 2 teenage boys, Joshua and Andrew, and my 1 preteen daughter, Ileana, but I had to say goodbye to my oldest son, David, who stayed in Tacoma to start his new adult life on his own.
-The rest of us live together in Okanogan with my partner Cody and our dog Bailey.
+I moved to Omak with my 2 teenage boys, Joshua and Andrew, and my preteen daughter, Ileana.
+I had to say goodbye to my oldest son, David, who stayed in Tacoma to start his new adult life on his own.
+The rest of us live together in Okanogan with my partner Cody and our dogs Bailey and Melon.
 We like a good combination of being outdoors and watching movies, so you will find us dirty and digging up roots and berries, or cuddled up on the couch watching Netflix.
 I also like to craft just about anything, but my real love is knitting.

 4 - Ms. Plakos